faltunik/mera_paisa/README.md

-# plaid_txn
-App to see your all transaction history from all Banks

-TODO
+To-DO
-1. Expose Webhooks to inform user whether their update transaction failed or succeed
+1. Expose WEBHOOK to inform user about failure/success
-2. More Feature to add
+2.